ryanwebster90/texture-synthesis-lab/README.md

 4.2: Analyze the Synthesis algorithms in terms of visual quality, loss and computation time.
 What are the advantages and disadvantages of each?

+For your report I would like:
+The code, your answers for each exercise in a text file (2.3-2.5, 2.6, 2.7, 4.1-4.2) and finally the synthesized images from Exercise 4.

-4.3: Compute the position maps (see slides) of each image using the algorithm from (1).
+*4.3: Compute the position maps (see slides) of each image using the algorithm from (1).
 Provide a small analysis.

 *Exercise 5 (if time, extra credxit):